 The FLY8MA IFR ground school is an excellent resource for learning about real-instrument flying.
 The course is designed like a journey.

 A student learns through the course and begins a journey from Florida.
-As the student acquires instrument flying knowledge, they also learn how to apply it in a practical setting.
+As the student acquires instrument flying knowledge, they also learn how to apply it practically.

 The course starts from Venice airport, Florida, and gradually progresses to end on the west coast of America.

-It’s an interactive teaching technique for students to simultaneously learn theory and practical knowledge.
+It’s an interactive teaching technique for students to grasp the theory and practical familiarity simultaneously.
 Similarly, students don’t get bored with challenging IFR subjects and remember the topics to apply in real life.

 Many students who took Jon Kotwicki’s courses online say his teaching techniques are easily digestible.